SynCitySzn/6ix-selfbot-version-4/README.md

 # 6ix-selfbot-version-4
 **This is the 6ix selfbot version 4 since pix quit discord because school me and tec decided to make the bot instead so yea also selfbots are against discord tos use this at your own risk.
-Also don't skid give credit<3 big time credit to fweak azeal and janky.** **Ill add more commands this week i'm working on something right now also if you cant run the py file run the exe one.**
+Also don't skid give credit<3 big time credit to fweak and azeal.** **Ill add more commands this week i'm working on something right now also if you cant run the py file run the exe one.**

 If there's any erros lmk my cord is Devil#0420 if i change it heres my id <@651954313668722693>